Lab41/magichour/README.md

 cd magichour
 ```

+##### Kicking the tires

+Below we've provided three different ways that you can get set up with MagicHour in order to get it running on your data.

+###### Pip

+We have dependencies like scikit-learn and hdbscan. scikit-learn requires Numpy and scipy, while hdbscan will require cython.
+These dependencies will likely need to be installed separately.
+From the scikit-learn website: We don’t recommend installing scipy or numpy using pip on linux, as this will involve a lengthy build-process with many dependencies.
+Without careful configuration, building numpy yourself can lead to an installation that is much slower than it should be.)

+For Fedora/Debian/CentOS:

+yum install -y numpy scipy cython

+For Ubuntu/Debian:

+apt-get install -y python-numpy python-scipy cython

+Note that using Linux package managers to install python dependencies typically installs them in a different location from where pip places packages.
+Double-check to ensure that the installed location is in your $PYTHONPATH (especially if you are using a virtual environment!)

+After doing the above, you should be able to install the dependencies for magichour

+pip install -r requirements.txt

+If you just want to play around with the codebase and make changes interactively, simply cd into the MagicHour root directory and start the Python REPL.
+The Python REPL always appends the current directory to PYTHONPATH.
+Alternatively, you can manually add it into your PYTHONPATH, or use something like virtualenvwrapper’s add2virtualenv command to add it to your environment’s PYTHONPATH.

+If you want to install the MagicHour package into your python environment, cd into the MagicHour root directory and call:

+pip install .

+###### Conda

+Anaconda is a completely free Python distribution.
+It includes more than 400 of the most popular Python packages for science, math, engineering, and data analysis.
+Anaconda includes conda, a cross-platform package manager and environment manager and seen by some as the successor to pip.

+Before getting started, you’ll need both conda and gcc installed on your system.

+Once that’s done, if you’re looking to just kick the tires and get a development environment set up as fast as possible, you can create an new environment on your system by calling:

+conda env create -f environment.yml

+After it finishes, you should have a new conda environment named magichour containing all of the dependencies.
+Activate it by calling

+source activate magichour

+if you want to install the MagicHour package into an already existing conda environment, first install conda-build by calling:

+conda install conda-build

+then cd into the deploy/ directory.
+Build and install the MagicHour package and its dependencies:

+conda build .

+conda install —use-local magichour

+Using Docker

+We are including a Dockerfile to get you a development environment up and running really quickly.

+pip install environment_kernels

 ##### Using Docker
 Dockerfiles are available in deploy/local/ or deploy/dist/.
 The primary difference is that the distributed Docker image is based on jupyter/pyspark-notebook, which allows you to take advantage of the pyspark code in the distributed version.